rodtoll/isy-js/README.md

 ### ISYLightDevice

 Represents an Insteon SwitchLinc Dimmer, KeypadLinc, KeypadLinc Relay.

+Properties:
+* `isDimmable` - Returns boolean indicating if this light device is dimmable.

 Functions (All Lights):
 * `getCurrentLightState()` - Gets the current Light power state. true for on, false for off.